Yueeeeeeee/yueeeeeeee/README.md

 # yueeeeeeee_django

-This is a second homepage application project based on django by Zhenrui Yue, Menghan Yu and Ming Gui
+This is a second homepage application project based on django by Zhenrui Yue & Jie Zhang